elixir-lang/elixir/lib/elixir/pages/Syntax Reference.md

 #=> [1, 2, 3]
 ```

-Tuples have their own representation.
-Except tuples with two-elements, which are represented as themselves:
+Tuples have their own representation, except for two-element tuples, which are represented as themselves:

 ```elixir
 quote do